-Intellinetics, Inc. ("Intellinetics") is a Nevada holding company incorporated in 1997, with a single operating subsidiary, Intellinetics, Inc. ("Intellinetics"), together the ("Company").
-On February 10, 2012 (the "Closing Date"), Intellinetics entered into a Securities Exchange Agreement (the "Exchange Agreement") by and between itself and Intellinetics.
-Pursuant to the terms of the Exchange Agreement, all of the former shareholders of Intellinetics transferred to Intellinetics all of their shares of Intellinetics in exchange for shares of common stock ("Share Exchange") of Intellinetics.
-Prior to the Share Exchange, Intellinetics was a non-operating public shell company.
-As a result of the Share Exchange, Intellinetics became a wholly-owned subsidiary of Intellinetics.
-The Share Exchange was accounted for as a reverse merger and recapitalization of Intellinetics (See Note 4 - Share Exchange).
+Intellinetics, Inc., formerly known as GlobalWise Investments, Inc. ("Intellinetics"), is a Nevada holding company incorporated in 1997, with a single operating subsidiary, Intellinetics, Inc., an Ohio corporation ("Intellinetics Ohio," together with Intellinetics, the "Company," "we," "us" and "our").
+Intellinetics Ohio was incorporated in 1996, and on February 10, 2012, Intellinetics Ohio became the sole operating subsidiary of Intellinetics as a result of a reverse merger and recapitalization.

 The Company is an enterprise content management (ECM) software development, sales and marketing company serving both the public and private sectors.
 In the public sector, the Company's products, services and process models serve, principally, the critical needs of law enforcement and compliance agencies within the state and local government establishment.
-Intellinetics was formed in December 1996 as a corporation in the state of Ohio.